1. SAP Glossary

 3. weak reference

-What is weak reference in SAP BC-ABA - ABAP Runtime Environment?
+What is 'weak reference' in SAP BC-ABA - ABAP Runtime Environment?

-SAP Term: weak reference
+weak reference - Overview

 • Component: BC-ABA